walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 }
 ```

+The wrapper copies the committed truststore to `build/conformance/conformance-truststore.jks` before
+importing its generated certificate.
+The committed `conformance-truststore.jks` remains unchanged.
-Do not include local runtime artifacts such as `mongo/` or a locally mutated `conformance-truststore.jks` in a clean handover commit.
+Do not include local runtime artifacts such as `mongo/` or `build/` in a clean handover commit.

 ## VCI Issuer Variant Matrix